Policy Number: 95

-- Principal investigators (PI) on all sponsored projects;
+- Principal investigators (PIs) on all sponsored projects;

 - Faculty with effort on sponsored projects, and other employees involved in the effort certification process;

-- Faculty, staff, trainees, and visiting scholars conducting research involving human subjects, inclusive of human derived materials or human derived data;
+- Faculty, staff, students, trainees, and visiting scholars conducting research involving human subjects;

-- Faculty, staff, trainees, and visiting scholars conducting research involving animal subjects;
+- Faculty, staff, students, trainees, and visiting scholars conducting research involving animal subjects;

 The training programs described in this policy are not intended to set forth all of the substantive laws and regulations applicable to research.
-Faculty, staff, trainees, and visiting scholars involved in research must seek counsel from the Office of Academic and Research Affairs as the need for additional information arises in order to conduct safe and responsible research.
+Faculty, staff, students, trainees, and visiting scholars involved in research are required to comply with all laws and regulations pertaining to their research.
+The Office of the Executive Vice President & Chief Academic Officer is available to assist upon request.

-This policy applies to all researchers regardless of the sources of funding for their research.
+This policy applies to all individuals performing research at The University of Texas Health Science Center at Houston (the “university”) regardless of the sources of funding for the research.